tylerneylon/math/book_notes/enumerative_combinatorics/enum_comb.md

 These are somewhat informal notes I'm taking as I read through the book *Enumerative Combinatorics, Volume 1* by Richard P. Stanley [@stanley].

+If you're also reading this book, I recommend looking at the errata for the chapter you're reading.
+The errata are at the back of the book — on page 319 in my edition.
+I've marked the corrections in pencil in my book to avoiding having to scratch my head and rework through any already-known bugs.

 # Notes on chapter 1